KILTprotocol/spec-ext-credential-api/readme.md

 A rejection message could be useful to help the user to remove the corresponding credential from the extension.

 Once the decision not to approve the attestation request has been made, the issuer SHOULD send a [rejection message](#rejections).
+The rejection message MUST have the name `rejected-issuance`.
 If the corresponding credential is stored in the extension, on receiving this message the extension MUST mark it as rejected and SHOULD offer the user the option to remove it.